Partha-Sarker/Bangla-handwritten-word-segmentation-from-document/README.md

 # Bangla-handwritten-word-segmentation-from-document
-Segment all the words from a Bengali handwritten document easily
+Segment all the words from a Bengali handwritten document.

+Versions:
+python 3.8.5
+opencv 4.4.0

+Examples:
+python main.py (will segment pages/test.jpg) or
+python main.py pages/1.jpg (will segment pages/1.jpg)